The 12 Most Common Reasons Student Drivers Fail Their Driving Tests and How to Avoid These Mistakes

 Solution: Practice driving through neighborhoods and coming to a fully complete stop at each and every stop sign.
 Your vehicle should cease motion completely before you continue.
 Don’t be afraid to hold your foot on the brake for a few moments to ensure you have come to a complete stop – it’s much better to be safe than sorry!

 3. Driving Too Quickly

 Driving too fast unnecessarily is another mistake students fall victim to.
 Due to the dangers involved with operating vehicles at high speeds, driving over the speed limit will result in an immediate fail on most states’ driving tests.
-Many student drivers don’t speed out of recklessness, but rather anxiety or nervousness during the driving exam.
+Many student drivers don’t speed out of recklessness, but rather due to anxiety or nervousness.

 Solution: In general, you want to stay at or below the posted speed limit.
 You will find these signs placed before and after every intersection on service roads, and after every 1-5 miles on the freeway.
 To ease any fears you may have during the examination, be sure to take a quick test drive before you head to the DMV.
 You’ll be much more relaxed with some drive time under your belt, more attentive to road signs, and much less likely to speed due to anxiety.

 Bringing your vehicle to a stop is a fundamental you cannot avoid on the road test.
 While it is simply done by the stamp of the foot, there is a proper and improper way to brake.
 Improper braking is harsh, rough, and can lead to an automatic failure of your driving test.

 Solution: Brake pressure should be applied gently and consistently at first.
 As you reach your destination, gradually increase your braking pressure based on the distance left to travel.
 You can practice this along with other fundamentals while city driving or you can simply practice braking in a large, empty parking lot to avoid traffic.

 Keep this in mind when approaching intersections or other places where you’re most likely required to stop.